 Safework SA prosection continues.

-(This blog is part of a series of seven blogs.
-Please click here to commence reading at the first blog.)
 Once again, excessive pain prevented my attendance at the Safework SA prosecution.
-The school attempted to cry poor, as it had $4,000,000 in debt.
-However, the judge determined that the school was in a sound financial position and could afford to pay a fine.
+The school attempted to cry poor, with $4,000,000 in debt.
+However, the judge determined that the school was financially sound and could afford to pay a fine.
 The reporter wrote, ‘Faced with a hefty workplace safety fine, Baptist school Cedar College pleaded both poverty and charity’.
-As with all Safework SA prosecution, the judgement was long and includes the following statements by the defendant (Cedar College), as well as my comments and questions.
+As with all Safework SA prosecution, the judgement was lengthy and includes the following statements by the defendant (Cedar College), as well as my comments and questions.

 ‘Safety has been the focus since its inception.’